tfinnerty02/pset-9/README.md

 # Problem Set 9

 It's time to put your skills to the test.
-We're back to a disjointed set of exercises, which is probably a relief after the last problem set.
-This one should be a piece of cake.
-We'll be working specifically with arrays.
+This problem set should look very familiar.
+It's the same thing as last time, except we're using lists instead of arrays.

 ## Getting Started